An Introduction to the Globally Popular Art, "Bonsai"

 To our delight, various other exhibitions are also held there.

 The indoor area is shown from 0:04, while the outdoor area is shown from 3:02 in the video.

-The facilities of Omiya Bonsai Art Museum include the Museum Shop, where you can buy souvenir and Bonsai goods, the Information Corner, Kisetsuno Hitohachi, the Collection Gallery, Zashiki Kazari, the Special Exhibition Room, the Seminar Room, and the Bonsai Terrace .
+Facilities at the Omiya Bonsai Art Museum include the Museum Shop, where you can buy souvenir and Bonsai goods, the Information Corner, Kisetsuno Hitohachi, the Collection Gallery, Zashiki Kazari, the Special Exhibition Room, the Seminar Room, and the Bonsai Terrace .

 The museum provides audio guides in 4 languages (Japanese, English, Chinese and Korean) to accommodate foreign visitors.

-Just a short walk from the Omiya Bonsai Art Museum, there's Omiya Bonsai Village (大宮盆栽村, Omiya Bonsai Mura) which is famous as a bonsai Mecca, with various Bonsai gardens.
+Just a short walk from the Omiya Bonsai Art Museum, there's the Omiya Bonsai Village (大宮盆栽村, Omiya Bonsai Mura) which is famous as a bonsai Mecca, with various Bonsai gardens.